pAnhTri/will-you-be-my-boba/README.md

   - Click on a **tag** to filter the boba list by drinks that match the selected flavor.
   - Click on a **blue tag** (indicating it's active) to unselect it.

+- **Randomly Choose Flavor Tags**

+  - Click on the **"IDK..."** button on top of the flavor card to let the app add a flavor tag to the current ones for you.
+  - The **"IDK..."** button can only be clicked when less than 3 flavors have been selected

 - **Viewing Boba Details**
   Click on a boba entry to view: